OGIP Calibration Memo CAL/GEN/94-002

 caldbinfo infomode=BASIC chatter=30

 caldbinfo has additional functionality which may help should you experience problems at a latter time.
-Check-out the help file (fhelp caldbinfo) for more information.
+Check-out the help file (type fhelp caldbinfo at the system prompt) for more information.

-Several FTOOLS tasks contain code which enables them to access a local Caldb.
-Generally these tasks will contain an XPI parameter for the calibration file(s) to be used.
-Entering a ßpecial string" (commonly CALDB) will inform the task that the Caldb is to be asked to supply the name & location of the appropriate files.
+Several FTOOLS tasks contain code which enables them to access a Caldb.
+Generally these tasks will contain a parameter for the calibration file(s) to be used.
+Entering the string caldb will inform the task that the Caldb is to be asked to supply the name & location of the appropriate calibration files.
 If you do not have access to a local Caldb, then clearly you will have to find the appropriate file (which can be far from trivial) and supply the name of that file via the appropriate XPI parameter.

 2 STANDARD SET-UP FOR YOUR ACCOUNT